List of M*A*S*H characters: Brig. Gen. Crandall Clayton

-Clayton, like Hammond, is in charge of several medical outfits including the 4077th.
-He once refers to Henry Blake as "a dear friend", though Blake always addresses him as "General."
+Clayton, who appears to have replaced Hammond, is in charge of several medical outfits including the 4077th.
+He once refers to Henry Blake as "a dear friend", though Blake always addresses him as "General".
 Clayton has somewhat less of a military bearing than Hammond, and seems to want to balance military expediency with "fatherly advice".
 He is played by Herb Voland.

 Maj.
 Gen. Maynard M. Mitchell

 A general who appears in a few early episodes.
 In the episode "The Incubator", and in this episode only, he is presented as a fool, answering questions of reporters in military double talk.
 In "Officers Only", he is the grateful father of a wounded soldier who arranges with Maj.
 Burns for the construction of an Officers' Club.
 Played by Robert F. Simon.

 Colonel Samuel Flagg

 Lieutenant Colonel (later Colonel) Samuel Flagg is played by Edward Winter.
 Flagg is an American intelligence agent who acts paranoid and irrational and appears to the staff of the 4077th Mobile Army Surgical Hospital to be mentally unstable.
 He alternately claims to be affiliated with the CIA, the CIC, or the CID.
 Other aliases include Major Brooks, Captain Louise Klein, Lieutenant Carter, Ensign Troy, and Chaplain Goldberg.

-Flagg appears in six M*A*S*H episodes: "A Smattering of Intelligence", "Officer of the Day", "White Gold", "Quo Vadis, Captain Chandler?", "The Abduction of Margaret Houlihan", and "Rally 'Round the Flagg, Boys".
+Flagg appears in six M*A*S*H episodes: "A Smattering of Intelligence", "Officer of the Day", White Gold, "Quo Vadis, Captain Chandler?", "The Abduction of Margaret Houlihan", and "Rally 'Round the Flagg, Boys".
 Before playing Flagg, Winter played a similar character named Captain Halloran in the episode "Deal Me Out".
 However, most fans of the show claim this is actually Flagg's first appearance, with Halloran simply being one of Flagg's many aliases.
+This is supported by a comment made by Flagg to psychiatrist Sidney Freedman in "Quo Vadis, Captain Chandler?", who also appears in "Deal Me Out".

 Flagg resurfaces a few years after the war, in a Hannibal, Missouri courtroom (as seen in the AfterMASH episode "Trials").